CapnRon/Teacup/README.md

 Audio out and Mic tested and work

 ## Firmware
-Thingino firmware, code is available on their Github [Thingino](https://github.com/themactep/thingino-firmware/wiki)
+Thingino firmware, code is available on the Github [Thingino](https://github.com/themactep/thingino-firmware/wiki)